3-Day Istanbul Itinerary for First-Timers | Turkey

 After the Turkish bath was over and I’d dressed, my attendant bought me a delicious Turkish tea, homemade sherbet (a type of sweet drink) and, of course, a Turkish delight.

-Both Andy and I really enjoyed the experience, once we’d gotten over the being naked part.
-I’m not sure we’d do it again but only because we’re not really into spa type things anyway.
+Both Andy and I enjoyed the experience, once we’d gotten over the being naked part.
+I’m not sure we’d do it again but only because we’re not really into spa-type things anyway.
 However, if you’re in Istanbul, you really should give it a go.

 An hour of being steamed, soaped, scrubbed and massaged will leave you feeling completely relaxed and rejuvenated.
 Just one tip, don’t go in wearing makeup as you’ll come out looking like a panda like I did.